November 10, 2017

 Think of your weekly travel schedule; are there any routes where you typically drive or take public transport, but could feasibly walk?
 If so, allocate yourself some time and take a stroll.
 Hopefully this shouldn’t take too much longer than your usual journey time, so it won’t take a major chunk out of your week.

 Walking can be difficult over long distances, particularly if you have a hilly route, but it is also gentle on the body and easier to get into.
 It’s also a good one to do recreationally, with plenty of beautiful countryside around the UK you can hike across.
 What’s more, you can easily transition into jogging once you find walking a bit too easy.

 You might be under the impression that dance is something you have to do in a class in front of lots of people, which can be an intimidating thought.
 However, this is not the only way you can get down and boogie.
-There are plenty of options for learning how to dance in your own living room, from DVDs to online video workouts.
+There are plenty of options for learning how to dance in your own living room!

 Dance can be a great entry-level exercise precisely because it is so fun.
 You will forget that it’s technically hard work, because you’ll be moving around to your favourite songs and having such a good time.